Why did the Office issue this rule?

 A service provider’s designation will expire and become invalid three years after it is registered with the Office, unless the service provider renews such designation by either amending it to correct or update all relevant information or resubmitting it without amendment to confirm the designation’s continued accuracy.
 Either amending or resubmitting a designation through the online system begins a new three-year period before such designation must be renewed, from the date of renewal.
 For example, if a service provider registers a new designation on January 1, 2017, and thereafter makes no amendment to that designation, it must renew the designation (by amending or resubmitting it) prior to January 1, 2020.
 But if that service provider instead amends its initial designation on March 1, 2019 to update it with new information, the three-year renewal clock is reset, and March 1, 2022 becomes the date prior to which the service provider must renew the designation.
 If the service provider then resubmits its designation without amendment on February 25, 2022 to satisfy the renewal requirement, then the three-year clock is reset again, and February 25, 2025 becomes the next date prior to which the service provider must renew again.

 Yes.
-To help ensure that no service provider accidentally forgets to renew its designation, the new system will automatically email reminders to the primary and secondary contacts, service provider, and designated agent at 90 days, 60 days, 30 days, and 1 week prior to each service provider’s renewal deadline.
+To help ensure that no service provider accidentally forgets to renew its designation, the online system will automatically email reminders to the primary and secondary contacts, service provider, and designated agent at 90 days, 60 days, 30 days, and 1 week prior to each service provider’s renewal deadline.

 An amendment is when a change is made to update a designation.
 A resubmission is when a designation is refiled with the Office without amendment in order to confirm its continued accuracy.
 A renewal occurs whenever an amendment or resubmission is made.